 ├── validate.py

-| Situation | Strategy | Rationale |
+| Action class | Default | Why |

 |---|---|---|

-| Destructive operations (deploy, delete, overwrite) | Always clarify | The cost of a wrong assumption is high and potentially irreversible |
+| Destructive (deploy, delete, overwrite) | Always confirm before acting | The action is irreversible.
+The cost of a wrong assumption is hours of recovery, sometimes more. |

-| Scope is ambiguous ("fix the tests") | Assume the narrowest reasonable scope | Fixing three tests and reporting back is better than asking which tests when the answer is obvious from context |
+| Scope unclear ("fix the tests") | Take the narrowest reasonable scope.
+Report what you did. | Fix the three failing tests and surface what was done.
+Asking which tests when the answer is obvious from context wastes a round trip. |

-SKILL.md## Ambiguity handling
+SKILL.md## Ambiguity policy

-2. **Scope**: Default to the narrowest reasonable interpretation.
+2. **Scope**: Take the narrowest reasonable interpretation.

 If "fix the tests" could mean 3 tests or 30, fix the 3 failing